-- If our tests do not perform as expected, our operating results, reputation, and business will suffer. - We may experience delays in development, introduction, or marketing of enhanced or new tests. - If clinical testing does not yield successful results, we will be unable to commercialize that test or product candidate. - Even if our tests or products receive marketing approval, they may fail to achieve market acceptance. - We may not be successful in commercializing our diagnostic tests or therapeutic products. - We are currently dependent upon PPLS to offer and perform CyPath[®] Lung. - Market acceptance may depend upon our ability to convince physicians of benefits of our tests or products. - We face substantial competition. - Our success depends upon our ability to retain and attract key executives and qualified personnel. - Our lack of operating experience may make it difficult to manage our growth. - Failure to comply with obligations imposed by intellectual property licenses could result in loss of rights. - We may need to obtain additional licenses of technology that may not be available to us. - We will depend on third parties to manufacture and market our diagnostic tests and to design trial protocols. - We are exposed to product liability and pre-clinical and clinical liability risks. - Our failure to comply with privacy and security regulations could result in significant liability. - Our ability to obtain adequate reimbursement from third-party payors may impact our revenues. - Our employees, consultants, partners, and vendors may engage in misconduct or other improper activities. - Failure to comply with healthcare fraud and abuse laws and regulations could result in penalties. - We face intense competition in the biotechnology and pharmaceutical industries. - The market for our proposed tests and products is competitive and rapidly changing. - Healthcare cost containment initiatives and the growth of managed care may limit our returns. - Our competitive position depends on protection of our intellectual property. - Diagnostic tests and therapeutic products we develop could be subject to infringement claims. - We may become involved in lawsuits to protect or enforce our intellectual property. - If we are unable to protect our trade secrets, our business and competitive position could be harmed. - Disruption of our internal information technology systems will adversely affect our business. - Declining general economic or business conditions may have a negative impact on our business. - Global climate change and related regulations could negatively affect our business.
+- If our tests do not perform as expected, our operating results, reputation, and business will suffer. - We may experience difficulties that delay or prevent our development, introduction, or marketing of enhanced or new tests. - Clinical testing of a particular diagnostic test or therapeutic product candidate may not yield successful results. - Even if our diagnostic tests or therapeutic products receive marketing approval, we may not be successful in commercializing them. - We are currently dependent upon PPLS to offer and perform CyPath® Lung. - If we cannot convince physicians of the benefits of our diagnostic tests or therapeutic products, market acceptance could be delayed. - We face substantial competition. - Our success depends upon our ability to retain key executives and attract and retain qualified personnel. - Our lack of operating experience may make it difficult to manage our growth. - We will depend on third parties to manufacture and market our diagnostic tests and to design trial protocols and monitor clinical trials. - We are exposed to product liability and pre-clinical and clinical liability risks. - Our failure to comply with privacy and security regulations could result in liability or reputational harm. - Our ability to obtain adequate reimbursement for our diagnostic tests may impact our revenues. - Our employees, consultants, partners, and vendors may engage in misconduct or other improper activities. - Failure to comply with healthcare laws and regulations could result in substantial penalties. - We face intense competition in the biotechnology and pharmaceutical industries. - The market for our proposed tests and products is competitive and rapidly changing. - Healthcare cost containment initiatives and the growth of managed care may limit our returns. - Disruption of internal information technology systems will adversely affect our business. - Declining general economic or business conditions may have a negative impact on our business. - Global climate change and related regulations could negatively affect our business.